illinoistech-itm/jhajek/itmo-444-544/tooling-assignment/Readme.md

 ## Objectives

-* Discuss and describe modern Cloud Native tooling
 * Learn and describe the advantage using modern package managers on Windows and MacOS for tooling install
 * Demonstrate the advantages of using version control for documentation distribution
 * Learn and discuss the use of Markdown for text based document creation

 ## Outcome

 At the end of this assignment you will have become familiar with industry standard package managers for Windows and MacOS and be able to install standard tooling used in Cloud Native application development.
 This will be achieved by following a small demo and some small tutorials.

 ## Overview